turingschool/curriculum/source/projects/blogger.markdown

 </html>
 ```

-Now refresh.
-Things should look the same.
 Whatever code is in the individual view template gets inserted into the layout where you see the `yield`.
 Using layouts makes it easy to add site-wide elements like navigation, sidebars, and so forth.

 See the `stylesheet_link_tag` line?
 It mentions 'application.'
 That means it should load up `app/assets/stylesheets/application.css`...
 Check out what's in that file: